NCAS-CMS/um-training/practicals/source/solving-problems.rst

    ..
 Hint::
       Try searching for ``ERROR`` - you will soon learn common phrases to help track down problems.

-.. note:: If you use the search ``job.err`` box at the bottom of the gcylc viewer, when you select :guilabel:`Find Next` you will see a message indicating the live feed will be disconnected.
-Click :guilabel:`Close`.

 .. admonition:: Question